keremkoseoglu/Python-Library/Jira2Notes/readme.md

 - Edit **tmp2note.applescript** so it points to the correct temporary folder name in **jira2notes.txt** .

 To start the program, simply execute **start.app** (or however you named this file).

+## Optional

+To disable Mac security warnings, you should enable the script files for accessibility & file system control on your system settings.